 - Failure to provide Form I-9s for inspection is a violation of the employer sanctions laws and could

 result in the imposition of civil money penalties.

 - That an employer can be fined up to $3,000 or imprisoned up to 6 months for engaging in a pattern or practice of knowingly hiring and continuing to employ unauthorized aliens.

-Subscribe to the fyiscreening blog for tips on employee screening to make your job easier, prevent theft and loss, and create a safer workplace.
+Subscribe to the fyiscreening blog for more tips on how to stay compliant and create a safer workplace.